Content updated May 31, 2018

 - Shareholders in an S corporation with a 2% or greater share

-Excluding these workers is permissible because ACA regulations do not define anyone with such ownership status as a full-time employee.
+This exclusion is permissible because ACA regulations do not define anyone with such ownership status as a full-time employee.

 Time element for the ALE calculation